This post may contain affiliate links. Please see our disclosure policy.

 Using Aloe Vera Gel

-- Apply a thin layer of aloe to the affected area to soothe and heal the irritated skin.
+- Apply a thin layer of aloe to the affected area for a refreshing touch to the skin.

 Using Coconut Oil

-- Massage a small amount of coconut oil to the inflamed area immediately after shaving.
+- Massage a small amount of coconut oil onto the skin immediately after shaving.

 Using Epsom Salts